jarad/stat401A/homework.md

 - zz refers to the subparts of the problem (if there is no zz, then do all parts of the problem).

 For example 9.7a-c refers to chapter 9, problem 7, parts a through c.

+For those using the 2nd edition of the book, scans of the 3rd edition problems can be found here: [Ch1](/homework/ch1.pdf).

 - HW1 (due 6 Sep): 1.17, 1.18, 1.19, 1.20